Vakul16/Login-Page/README.md

-# login and
+# Login and Register Html Pages
-register html pages